“Mom, why would someone would be selling paper poppies in a grocery store parking lot?” Son Dan was home from college that spring.

 A red paper poppy to remember.

-Grandma Wilson sold those poppies for decades.
+Grandma Leora Wilson sold those poppies for decades.
 This tiny white-haired lady lost three sons during World War II, when they were about the same age as my son in college.

 When Dan was a boy, he came along with Grandma when we took flowers to the Perry cemetery to honor those lost sons.
 I probably didn’t say much about the significance of our yearly ritual.
 I guess I hardly knew the story myself.